Effective: January 1, 2021

 7. EXERCISING YOUR PRIVACY RIGHTS

-To opt-out of receiving certain communications from us, such as emails sent for commercial purposes, you may contact us at the contact information immediately above.
-Please note that opting out will not limit our ability to contact you for other legitimate purposes, such as when necessary to fulfill our legal and ethical obligations to a client.
+To opt-out of receiving certain communications from us, such as emails sent for commercial purposes, you may contact us at the contact information immediately above or by clicking "Unsubscribe" in the email itself, if applicable.
+Please note that opting out will not limit our ability to contact you for other legitimate purposes, such as when necessary to fulfill certain legal and ethical obligations.

-As may be required by law (or as we may otherwise offer as a courtesy) and to the extent that such request does not interfere with or conflict with other laws or our ethical and legal obligations, including as they may relate to confidentiality and attorney-client privilege, we will facilitate your ability to exercise certain privacy rights, such as the right to know, rectification, erasure, stop processing, and data portability.
+As may be required by law (or as we may otherwise administer in our discretion as a courtesy) and to the extent that such request does not interfere with or conflict with other laws or our ethical and legal obligations, including as they may relate to confidentiality and attorney-client privilege, we will facilitate your ability to exercise certain privacy rights, such as the right to know, rectification, erasure, stop processing, and data portability.

-Pursuant to the California Consumer Privacy Act (CCPA), our firm does not meet the minimum threshold requirements of the CCPA.
-However, as a general matter, we do not sell personal information in our normal course of business.
-The focus of our business and is providing legal services to clients in the United States and, therefore, any collection of personal information relating to data subjects in other jurisdictions, such the European Economic Area (EEA), is either unintentional or merely incidental.
+The focus of our business is providing legal services to clients in the United States and, therefore, any collection of personal information relating to data subjects in other jurisdictions, such the European Union (EU) and European Economic Area (EEA), is either unintentional or merely incidental.
+We do not market our services in jurisdictions outside the United States and this site is intended for a U.S. audience.

 If you have a complaint concerning our privacy practices or about the administration of your privacy rights, we ask that you please make such complaint using the contact information above.
 We will promptly respond to the receipt of legitimate complaints and attempt to resolve any such complaints in good faith, including, where appropriate, providing a reasonable process for pursuing such resolution.